GhostAIDLP/GhostAI_DLP/STRESS_TEST_SUMMARY.md

-# 🔥 GhostAI DLP Stress Testing Summary
+# 🔥 GhostAI firewall Stress Testing Summary

 ## 📊 **What We Discovered**

-Our comprehensive stress testing with **57,969 requests** revealed the true performance characteristics of the GhostAI DLP SDK:
+Our comprehensive stress testing with **57,969 requests** revealed the true performance characteristics of the GhostAI firewall SDK:

 ### **✅ Excellent Performance**
 - **Throughput**: 963.8 req/s (19x better than target!)